Last Updated: 11/14/2022

 We take your privacy seriously and make the safeguarding of your Personal Information a priority.
 We collect Personal Information only as allowed by law.
 Use of the internet makes it possible for other parties to collect data about your online activities over time and across different websites, including when you use our Sites.
 Learn more on our Digital Security page.

-We may collect Personal Information when you enter data into an application for new products or services or when you use our products and services.
-Personal Information may include your name, Access Number, home or other physical address, Social Security Number, telephone number, and email address.
-Additionally, our Sites may collect certain electronic data, such as your geolocation, IP address, and device identifier.
+We may collect Personal Information when you enter data into an application for new products or services or when you use our Sites, products and services.
+Personal Information may include your name, Access Number, home or other physical address, Social Security Number, the contents of your communications with us, telephone number, and email address.
+Additionally, our Sites may collect certain electronic data, such as your geolocation, IP address, keystrokes, website interactions, and device identifier.

 With Whom Do We Share the Information We Collect?

 Keeping Your Information Accurate